-Connecting a generator directly to your household wiring can be deadly to you and others.
-A directly connected generator can 'backfeed' onto the power lines connected to your home.
-Utility transformers can then step-up or magnify this backfeed to thousands of volts—enough to kill a utility lineworker making outage repairs a long way from your house.
-You could also cause expensive damage to utility equipment and your generator.
+Direct Connection: A directly connected generator can 'backfeed' onto the power lines connected to your home.
+Utility transformers can then step-up or magnify this backfeed to thousands of volts—and that can be a hazard to a utility lineworker making outage repairs.

-Please note: Portable generators aren't intended to be connected directly to your household wiring, but to the items you wish to power.
+Portable Connection: Portable generators aren't intended to be connected directly to your household wiring, but to the items you wish to power.
 Use properly sized, outdoor-rated cords to power chosen end uses such as a stove, refrigerator, furnace, water pump, or lamps.
 If a portable unit is to be hooked to household circuits rather than to appliances themselves, it needs a transfer switch and a dry, solid mounting in a properly vented area, just as a permanent unit does.
 Portable generators need to be grounded, just like other major electrical devices.
-Many have a grounding lug on the chassis so you can run a copper grounding wire to a pipe sunk into the earth; see your owner's manual for details.
+See your owner's manual for details.